 Instructional technologies can enhance the ability of student teams to collaborate effectively, increasing access and efficiency by reducing spatial and temporal barriers to teamwork.
 Similarly, technology may provide novel, efficient, and effective means for instructors to monitor and provide feedback on group projects.
-To get started review the Overview of Collaborative Learning Techniques page (Barkley, Major, & Cross, 2014) along with the suggestions below:

-Explore possible uses for engagement
+Explore possible uses for collaboration

 Major group projects in courses can require students to generate, organize, and collaborate on many or large computer files, especially when projects involve the use of video.
 CyBox is a cloud-based file storage and sharing service explicitly designed for collaboration.
 CyBox provides storage capacity and organization issues.
 It allows students and instructors to attach comments, tags (to facilitate secure file searches), and editable task lists in the file directory.